This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 - It adds a rich and intense vanilla flavor to homemade vanilla ice cream.
 Stir in the paste during the final stages of churning for best results.

-- Add vanilla bean paste to whipped cream to add a subtle vanilla flavor.
-This is perfect for topping pies, cakes, and other desserts.
+- Add it to whipped cream to add a subtle vanilla flavor.
+This is perfect for topping pies, cakes, and cheesecake.

-- Vanilla bean paste is ideal for adding flavor to custards and puddings.
+- It is ideal for adding flavor to custards and puddings.
 Whisk it into the mixture during the cooking process.

-- Mix vanilla bean paste with a bit of honey or agave nectar to create a simple syrup and drizzle it on fresh fruits
+- Mix it with a bit of honey or agave nectar to create a simple syrup and drizzle it on fresh fruits

-- Add it to your batter when making delicious vanilla-flavored treats such as chocolate bliss balls, cupcakes, or cookies.
+- For all things baking related.
+Add it to your batter when making delicious different vanilla treats such as chocolate bliss balls, cupcakes, or Pizookie.

 Store it in an airtight container in a cool, dry place.
 It is best to keep it away from direct sunlight.
-If stored properly, it can last over a year.
-You can also refrigerate it to extend its shelf life up to two years.
+If kept in an airtight jar in the fridge, it can last over six months.

 Substitutes for Vanilla bean paste recipe.